- The average cost of car insurance in Virginia is $1,835 a year or $153 per month, based on our data analysis.

-Keep reading to learn how car insurance works in Virginia and how much you need.
+Keep reading to get a clear idea of how car insurance in Virginia works and how much coverage you need.

 How much is car insurance in Virginia?